2025 Piano Competition Rules:1. ELIGIBILITY: Pianists of any nationality.

 2. REPERTOIRE: a) A balanced program which includes at least two (2) different periods and should be of contrasting style.
 One of which must be a sonata (or a fast movement) from the classical period. b) Contestant’s choice in repertoire must be music written for solo piano only.
-No original compositions by the contestant or prepared-piano works are allowed. c) There are no restrictions on the length of individual pieces, but the maximum length of the final live round is
+No original compositions by the contestant or prepared-piano works are allowed. c) There are no restrictions on the length of individual pieces, but the maximum length of the program is:

-e) The jury may interrupt the contestant’s performance in the semi-final round. f) All works must be performed from memory.
+e) All works must be performed from memory.
 3. APPLICATION: Complete application must include

 GRAND PRIZE Xuanyan Gong SECOND PRIZE Tom Liu THIRD PRIZE Benjamin Young YOUNG ARTIST DIVISION GRAND PRIZE Anna Li SECOND PRIZE Gregory Martin THIRD PRIZE Piaoru Li WINNERS of 2020JUNIOR DIVISION